pedro-git-projects/greenlight/README.md

 To change the port the application will run on you can invoke the flag -port=\<port number\>

 To change the environment you can pass -env=\<environment\>

+---

+# Miscellaneous

+## URL prefixing

+As one can see in the endpoints, all of them are prefixed with v1.
+As in real business users often need to change endpoints functionality overtime, sometimes breaking backwards compatibility, versioning needs to be implemented.
+There are two common approaches for doing so:

+- Prefixing URLs, like done here

+- Using custom *Accept* and *Content-Type* headers on requests and responses, ie: Accept: application/vnd.greenlight-v1.

+Even though custom headers are arguably "purer", I think URL prefixes come out on top regarding ease of use, thus the API was written this way.